6 Principles of Exercise to Max out Your Fitness Potential

 Some common fitness goals you may have are weight loss, stronger muscles, or the endurance to run a marathon.
-Whatever your goal is, there are some common principles all people should remember if they want to become physically fit.
+Whatever your goal, there are some common principles to remember to become physically fit.
 These principles are the principle of overload, the principle of progression, the principle of specificity, the principle of recovery, the principle of individuality, and the principle of reversibility.

 The Principle of Overload